libonomy/aphelion-staking/tools/tm-bench/README.md

 Note that there will be edge effects on the number of transactions in the first and last blocks.
-This is because transactions may start sending midway through when tendermint starts building the next block, so it only has half as much time to gather txs that tm-bench sends.
+This is because transactions may start sending midway through when libonomy starts building the next block, so it only has half as much time to gather txs that tm-bench sends.
-Similarly the end of the duration will likely end mid-way through tendermint trying to build the next block.
+Similarly the end of the duration will likely end mid-way through libonomy trying to build the next block.

 Each of the connections is handled via two separate goroutines.